nghiemtuan/LearnableScaler/README.md

 Here `x` has the format `b n d`.

-To use LearnableScaler, just replace BatchNorm in CNN with this code:
+To use LearnableScaler in CNN, just replace BatchNorm in CNN with this code:

 ```
 class LearnableScaler2d(nn.Module):